Ariane flight VA241: Anomaly

 The Ariane 5 ECA on the launch pad prior to launch.

 Ascent of the Ariane 5 ECA during the flight.

 The telemetry of the launcher was lost from about 9 minutes to 9 minutes and 30 seconds (the uncertainty being due to the fact that the data as displayed in real-time may have been extrapolated for a finite amount of time) into the flight, close to the moment when the main stage (EPC) separation and upper stage (ESC-A) ignition should have occurred.

-Then about 1 hour after liftoff, Arianespace's CEO and chairman Stéphane Israël made a quick speech saying that the launcher suffered an anomaly.
-His statement in front of the VIP audience in the Jupiter control room was:

-"Ladies and gentlemen, so I come to give you some information because we have had an anomaly on this launch.
+Then about 1 hour after liftoff, Arianespace's CEO and chairman Stéphane Israël made a quick speech saying that the launcher had suffered an anomaly.
+His statement in front of the VIP audience in the Jupiter control room was:Ladies and gentlemen, so I come to give you some information because we have had an anomaly on this launch.
 Indeed, we lost contact with the launcher a few seconds after the ignition of the upper stage.
 At that time, we can consider that the upper composite and the satellite[s] have been satellised [sic: bad translation of French satellisés, meaning put in orbit].
 But as I said, we lost contact.
 So up to now, our customers do not have contact with the satellite[s].
 We need now some time to know if they have been separated [sic], and where they are exactly, to better analyse the consequences of this anomaly.
 I want to present my deepest excuses to our customers, who have entrusted us one more time.
 We know that there is no launch with no risk.
 We know that launch is always difficult, and tonight Ariane 5 has had an anomaly, so let's take time now to better understand the situation of the satellite[s].
 Arianespace, in full transparency, will come back to you to provide you with some more information as soon as we have them.
-I apologise on behalf of Arianespace".

-Later in the night, Arianespace issued a first press release mentioning that the Natal tracking station did not acquire telemetry of the launcher, which lasted until the end of the mission, and that the separation of both payloads was confirmed, together with their successful injection into Earth orbit and the link acquisition by both customers.
+I apologise on behalf of Arianespace.Later in the night, Arianespace issued a first press release mentioning that the Natal tracking station did not acquire telemetry of the launcher, which lasted until the end of the mission, and that the separation of both payloads was confirmed, together with their successful injection into Earth orbit and the link acquisition by both customers.

 On the same day, Arianespace issued a second press release stating that SES and YahSat confirmed the acquisition and good health of the two satellites despite a deviation of their trajectory.
 It was also stated that the telemetry was lost by the tracking stations 9 minutes and 26 seconds after reference time T, due to a deviation of the trajectory.